 “You won’t see any resorts here.
 It’s a beautiful spot worth adding to your Maui itinerary.
 “Come for a beach day and stay until sunset.
 If you take a path north of Big Beach over a rocky outcrop, you will find Little Beach, a clothing-optional beach known for its drum circles at sunset.”

-“Whale watching in Kihei is a popular activity from December to April.
+“Whale watching is one of the most popular things to do in Kihei Maui from December to April.
 While it is possible to view the humpback whales from shore, an even better and more adventurous option is via raft or kayak, “ says Rai of Rai of Light.

 “The boats depart from Lahaina Harbor, Ma’alaea Harbor, and Ka’anapali.
 Witnessing these magnificent animals up close and personal is on the bucket lists of many and should not be missed when exploring this beautiful tropical island.”